 Benefits of Saunas

-Saunas have been around for over 2,000 years and date back to what is now modern-day Finland as a way of promoting vitality and improving health.
+Saunas have been around for over 2,000 years and date back to what is now modern-day Finland as a way of promoting vitality and improving health and wellness.
 (1) They have seen a resurgence since the 20th century as people have started to appreciate all the potential benefits they hold, such as enhancing mood, improving immunity and recovery from exercise, and even aiding in weight loss.

 - Mood Enhancement and Clarity: The relaxation that you can experience when sitting in a sauna may help to reduce stress as well as promote clarity.
 (3) The sweat and heat of saunas might also promote the release of “feel-good” chemicals in the brain, like endorphins and serotonin.
 (4)